Is Marbella property a good investment?

 +

 The Costa del Sol has been one of Europe's most consistent long-term property markets, with steady international demand from northern European, American, Middle Eastern and Latin American buyers, and limited new-build supply in the prime areas.
 Long-let gross yields run 3–4% in prime, 3.5–4.5% in mid-market areas.
-Short-let yields can reach 5–8% gross with proper management and VFT licensing.
-Capital appreciation has averaged 4–7% annually in prime neighbourhoods over the last decade.
+Short-let yields can reach 5–8% gross with proper management and VUT registration.
+Across the prime-neighbourhood purchases I have handled, capital appreciation has typically run 4–7% a year over the last decade.
 It's a lifestyle market more than a high-yield play, but the combination of moderate yield with steady appreciation has held up well across cycles.

 What rental yield can I realistically expect on a Marbella property?